qa-gary-parker/astro-paper/src/content/blog/proxies-tunnels-docker-sauce.md

 **setup.yml**: This, as it name indicates, will execute the first steps to setup Terraform, they are:

-- Terraform Install
+- **Terraform Install**
-- Terraform Init
+- **Terraform Init**

 As we are working with azure subscriptions, the way we use to authorize our resources is by using a service principal.
 Depending on your configuration, you might need different user credentials.

 **build.yml**: Build will execute:

-- Terraform Plan: It will create the execution plan, which basically allows you to preview the changes you will make to the resource.
+- **Terraform Plan**: It will create the execution plan, which basically allows you to preview the changes you will make to the resource.
-- Terraform Apply: Any changes on the plan will be now applied to your resource/s.
+- **Terraform Apply**: Any changes on the plan will be now applied to your resource/s.
-- Terraform Output: As we need some data for testing (Yes, we also included some tests as part of our infrastructure), the Output command lets you extract the data from the output variables.
+- **Terraform Output**: As we need some data for testing (Yes, we also included some tests as part of our infrastructure), the Output command lets you extract the data from the output variables.
 Last one (And probably the most interesting ;)):

 **test.yml**: As mentioned above, we have included some testing before deploying the resource.
-On this stage, we use Terratest + Go.
+On this stage, we use [Terratest](https://terratest.gruntwork.io/) + [Go](https://go.dev/).
 This tool allows you to do Unit and Integration tests on your resources.
 What we are doing in our case is to make sure the Virtual machine is being created properly and the data is matching with what we need.

 For example, all the data we need to output from our resource, is compared to make sure the correct IP Address, ports, names, user admin are correct.

 ## 🚇 Running tunnels on Sauce Labs with Docker
 Now in order to spin up the tunnels, we decided to do it using the Sauce Docker Container.

-The full documentation can be found HERE.
+The full documentation can be found [here](https://docs.saucelabs.com/secure-connections/sauce-connect/setup-configuration/docker/).
 The script might change a little bit depending on what you need to pass to initialize the tunnels and the authorization to execute the command.

 The script in Azure Devops will look something like this: